taubman33/react-router/README.md

 Great!
 But this doesn't do anything because we're already on the homepage.

 Also, note that we used `component` in this case to display our home component.
-We're doing that because we just want to display it without any changes - we're not passing anything in, we're not modifying anything.
+We're doing that because we just want to display it without any changes - we're not passing any props in, we're not modifying anything.

 ## You do: Add a Second Route and Link (10 min / 0:50)

 > 5 minute exercise / 5 minute review

-* Using the above instructions as a guide, add a new Link to `/currencies` and a route to match it.
+- Using the above instructions as a guide, add a new Link to `/currencies` and a route to match it.
 What component do you think you want to render?

 <details>
   <summary>Solution</summary>